-The Pali term “dana” comes from the Sanskrit daan, which loosely translates as generosity, reciprocity.
-It can be reduced to “donation,” but its roots and potential run deep.
+The Pali term “dana” comes from the Sanskrit daan, which can be understood as generosity and reciprocity.
+Its roots and potential run deep.

-In Indian culture, where cultivation of spiritual perspective and deep understanding has long history, dana was traditionally the offering to a teacher or guru by a chela, or student.
-Extended anonymously and unceremoniously, it may have been a simple rupee or flower, an offering of food or of greater abundance, depending on the myriad factors that influenced our interconnected circumstances.
+In Indian culture, practices to spiritual awareness and deep perspective have a long history.
+In that context, dana was offered to a teacher or guru unceremoniously.
+It may have been a simple rupee, a flower, an offering of food or of abundant support, depending on the particular circumstances and relationship.

-In the West, giving or “donating” can be stressful, too often weighed down with obligation, virtue, resentment, duty, and ego.
-Concerns arise about our donation being sufficient, being judged favorably or unfavorably, being too much or too little.
+In the West, giving or “donating” can be weighed down with hidden concerns about obligation, virtue, duty, or ego.
+Stress can arise about our donation being sufficient, being judged favorably or unfavorably, giving too much or too little.
 Often given anonymously, dana avoids that confusion.
 As a practice, it allows us to give easily, without burden.

-Like meditation, the practice of dana provides an opportunity to look quietly at how we are feeling and responding to life, offering insights into our emotional, psychological, and spiritual well-being.
-We see where trust, gratitude, and happiness motivate us and where daily realities and practical commitments apply brakes, or where judgements and fears influence us.
-We notice how ego and grasping may constrain us, or a sense of unworthiness or shame bully us.
+Like meditation, the practice of dana lets us look quietly at how we are feeling and responding to life, and it offers insight into our emotional and psychological states.
+We see where trust, gratitude, and happiness motivate us, where practical realities and commitments serve as guidelines, and where judgement and fear influence us.
+We notice when ego and clinging play a part and how an imagined unworthiness can limit us.

-When reciprocity and generosity are approached as a practice, reflection enables us to proceed with ease and balance, kind to ourselves and appreciative of the world and those around us.
-Dana honors the practical needs of all to have a healthy life, and honors the giving and receiving that flows between hearts.
+Approaching reciprocity and generosity as a practice, we can proceed with balance, being kind to ourselves and appreciative of those around us in appropriate ways.
+Dana respects the practical needs of all and honors the giving and receiving that flows between hearts.

-A beautiful expression of giving is found in the Islamic practice of sadaqah, which has been described as “the heart being truthful to itself and to God.”
-With mindful attention, this simple practice of dana can illuminate how we navigate the terrain of self and other, of generosity, responsibility, appreciation, and trust.
+Dana can be as simple as offering water to a flower.
+A beautiful example is the Islamic practice of sadaqah, which has been described as “the heart being truthful to itself.” it can illuminate how we navigate the terrain of self and other, generosity, responsibility, gratitude, and trust.
 No rights or wrongs, just the opportunity to practice.
-Dana can be as simple as offering water to a flower.

 From our first in-breath to our final exhale, life is an endless flow of giving and receiving.
-The river is ever-changing, with rushing currents, quiet eddies, deep pools, slippery rocks, and thundering falls.
-Like sparkling water flowing in its endless cycle, understanding the spirit and practice of dana in this way enriches our lives.
-Insights, opportunities, and practices that invite us to live in accord with deep wisdom and love have always been shared without expectation or cost.
-As the natural response of the heart, dana blooms in that generous field.
+Like water flowing in its endless cycle, the spirit and practice of dana enriches our lives.
+Teachings and practices that invite us to live in accord with timeless wisdom have always been freely shared without expectation.
+As the natural response to that which is priceless, dana blooms in that generous field.